gbmhunter/blog/content/electronics/circuit-design/what-are-transfer-functions-poles-and-zeroes/_index.md

 The zeroes are the roots of the numerator polynomial, and the poles are the roots of the denominator polynomial.
 For this reason they are also referred to generally as _roots_.

-The poles and zeros of a system can tell you much about how the system performs -- it can tell you if the system is stable, how fast it responds.
+The poles and zeros of a system can tell you much about how the system performs -- it can tell you if the system is stable, and how fast it responds.
+In fact, the poles and zeroes completely characterize the filter, except for the overall gain constant `\(K\)`[^bib-mit-understanding-poles-and-zeroes].

 For example, the transfer function in `\(Eq. \ref{eq:xfer-fn-1-over-s}\)` has a pole at the origin and a zero at infinity.
 This simple transfer function represents an integrator.
 A constant voltage applied to it will result in an output climbs without any limit.
 However, at high frequencies, the output is essentially zero as the positive and negative parts of the waveform are averaged out over time.